UltraCart/rest_api_v2_sdk_javascript/docs/ItemApi.md

 var apiInstance = new UltraCartRestApiV2.ItemApi();

 var opts = {
-  'parentCategoryId': 56 // Integer | The parent category to retrieve items for.
+  'parentCategoryId': 56, // Integer | The parent category to retrieve items for.
 Unspecified means all items on the account.
 0 = root
+  'limit': 56, // Integer | The maximum number of records to return on this one API call.
+  'offset': 56, // Integer | Pagination of the record set.
+Offset is a zero based index.
+  'since': "since_example", // String | Fetch items that have been created/modified since this date/time.
+  'sort': "sort_example", // String | The sort order of the items.
+See documentation for examples 'expand': "expand_example", // String | The object expansion to perform on the result.
+See documentation for examples 'placeholders': true // Boolean | Whether or not placeholder values should be returned in the result.
+Useful for UIs that consume this REST API.
 };

 var callback = function(error, data, response) {